 Lenders

 Range from retail users depositing a few hundred to liquid funds moving millions.
-What matters most to them, in order: Spot APR, 7-day APR, risk score, risk exposure.
+What mattered most to lenders, in order, was spot APR, 7-day APR, risk scoring, and clarity around exposure, particularly how isolated or aggregated risks affect deposited capital.
 They need help making decisions, not just data.

 "What risk am I taking when I lend?" / "Why should I trust Silo?
 Is there any bad debt in the market?" / "I find the UI overwhelming."